 Thinking, dreaming and rapid movement of eyelids occur during this period.

 Body temperature rises, blood pressure increases, heart rate increases, and breathing rate also increase up to daytime level.
-The flight or fight response double the active as during the daytime.
+The flight or fight response is double the active as during the daytime.

 Role of REM sleep for you: